August 20, 2017

 Wills made by the Muslims are governed by the Muhammadan Law which is basically governed by their religious texts.
 The inheritance laws for Sunnis are different from those of Shias.

 For non-Muslim expatriates who don’t have a Will, there is a likelihood that Sharia law or forced rules on inheritors will apply.
 The court may also decide on who takes care of the surviving children upon the untimely death of the parent/s.
 If the expatriate has assets outside the UAE, he/she could lose a huge proportion of their inheritance to excessive taxes.

 If a non-expatriate Muslim in the UAE has assets in the country and abroad, it is advisable to get an international Will or a similar document from their home country.
-However, a muslim can write a Will in which they can give out only one third of their property to non-family member, including charity organizations and less fortunate.
+However, a Muslim can write a Will in which they can give out only one-third of their property to a non-family member, including charity organizations and less fortunate.

 1. The spouse of a Muslim woman died two months ago, and the deceased is survived by his parents, wife and two sons in Dubai.
 The wife questioned as to who should be the rightful heir her husband’s legacy and what is the court procedure and duration?
 Are her husband’s parents entitled to inherit from the deceased’s fortune?

 A: The questioner shall ask the Sharia Court to issue a Decree of Distribution, as the questioner shall provide two Muslim witnesses before the court, who are required to be aware of the deceased person and his family members so as to explain to the Sharia Court who the deceased’s relatives are.
 Therefore, the court will issue a Doctrinal Certificate within two days from the date of application in which it will state the rightful heirs of the deceased.
 As for the question on the deceased parents’ right of legacy, in accordance with the Islamic Sharia, the deceased’s parents inherit along with the questioner and her two sons.